shikokuchuo/nanonext/README.md

   which have been adopted by the package.
 - [mikefc](https://github.com/coolbutuseless) for meticulous
-  documentation and comments in his {serializer} package that allowed us to implement our own internal interface to R’s serialisation code.
+  documentation and comments in his {serializer} package that allowed us to implement our own interface to R’s serialisation code.
 - [Jeroen Ooms](https://github.com/jeroen) - for his anticonf TM
   ‘configure’ file, on which our original ‘configure’ was based, although much modified since.